brianmccrory/brianmccrory.github.io/content/resources/albums-index.md

 ## Albums by Category {#albums-by-category}

-_In this list, albums are organized into categories based on the primary instrument or artist (primary or first listed) for each album._
+_Categories are based on the primary instrument or artist (primary or first listed) for each album._

 ### 1. Trumpet {#1-dot-trumpet}